 - Sample Test Questions—Practice questions to give you a taste of what to expect on the ACT test.

-Help your students prepare for the ACT.
-The same research and expertise that has made the ACT the most widely used college entrance exam in the nation was used to develop ACT Online Prep.
+Help your students prepare for the ACT test.
+The same research and expertise that has made the ACT test the most widely used college entrance exam in the nation was used to develop ACT Online Prep.
 Benefits of the program for schools and districts include:

 - Ability to monitor performance with the Administrator’s Dashboard—See how long your students are spending in the system, how they’re performing on the practice questions and tests, and the areas in which a whole class may need targeted help.